johnnyzhang03/OpenCV_Privacy_Protection_Tool/README.md

 ./private_protector
 ```

-If you want to costmize the argument, please refer to the following example:
+If you want to custmize the argument, please refer to the following example:
 ```shell
 ./private_protector -mode=mask -blur_size=10 -pixel_size=10 -mask_image=/path/to/image
 ```